Statsomat/Datasets/README.md

 # Datasets

-### used in different courses of Denise Welsch, Hochschule Koblenz
+### Used in different lectures held by Denise Welsch, University of Applied Sciences Koblenz.

-### especially in connection with Statsomat Apps https://statsomat.com/

 ## Statsomat/CFA App
 Each use data case for the CFA app contains: